 Summer Youth Classes 2016

 Thanks for your interest in our KXCI 2016 Youth Classes.
-Registration information will be posted soon.
+Just click on this link to download 2016 Youth Summer Class Information and Registration.

 Our first class will be for teens ages 13 to 16 and takes place Monday, June 6th thru Thursday June 9th from 10am to 1pm.
 Each student will showcase their efforts in broadcast on Sunday, June 12th.